Gregory4321/ciao-down/README.md

 * A newsletter that any user can sign up to.
 * Implementing emailJS so after a user has created an account, they get an email confirming this action.
 * More detailed footer, containing navigation and call to action links.
+* Create and allow the admin access to create new categories for the site.

 Some of these features I wanted to implement for deployment of this project but unfortuantely time was not on my side and I was not able to complete all of the features that potentially could have been implemtented at this time.
 There is a lot of potential for this site for further development.